pantheon-systems/documentation/source/_docs/wordpress-s3.md

 ## Integrate S3 with WordPress
 You will need to install a plugin such as [S3 Uploads](https://github.com/humanmade/S3-Uploads){.external} or [WP Offload S3](https://deliciousbrains.com/wp-offload-s3/){.external}.

-WP Offload S3 requires a paid license but is configurable in the WordPress admin UI and offers a number of options and features.
+WP Offload S3 requires a paid license but is configurable in the WordPress admin UI and offers a number of options and features with multisite support.
 S3 Uploads is open-source but does not include an admin UI and requires [Terminus](/docs/terminus) and [WP-CLI](/docs/wp-cli) for setup and migration.

 ### Install and Deploy S3 Uploads